Who we are

 Vocalist Danielle, having previously only haunted karaoke bars and road trip singalongs, was struck by proverbial lightning while day drinking at a street festival and decided she wanted to join a band.
 One Craigslist response and audition later (and much reassurance to her cats), she joined Dead Cat Bounce.
 Outside of perfecting her 90s grunge growls, her other hobbies include knitting, buying blank notebooks she never uses, and eating potatoes.

-Ted Resin - Bass
+Ted Barram - Bass

 Derek Imose - Drums